cicere/pumpfun-bundler/README.md

 Welcome to the **Pump.Fun Launch Bundle Tool** – your ultimate solution for bundling on Pump.Fun with advanced profile creation and anti-bubble maps!

 This open-source and free tool offers the most efficient self-bundling script for Pump.Fun, enabling you to launch a token with 20 different wallets and profiles.

-Enjoy launches that are completely bubble maps-proof.
+Enjoy launches that are completely bubble maps-proof and anti-Photon SB marks.

 For more details, join our Dicord at [discord.gg/solana-scripts](https://discord.gg/solana-scripts)